 As a park under the guidance of African Parks Akagera has so much potential and by visiting you will be aiding in growing an important area of the country.
-We feel strongly about promoting the Rwanda safari industry and new camps like Ruzizi Tented Camp and Karenge Bush Camp are a massive step forward in terms of offering a quality and authentic safari experience.
+We feel strongly about promoting the Rwanda safari industry and with camps like Ruzizi Tented Camp, Karenge Bush Camp and the new Magashi Camp (opening May 2019) these are a massive step forward in terms of offering a quality and authentic safari experience.

 The guiding programme and park ranger development is superb in the park.
 There is a two-tier guiding system in the park with 10 park-employed guides and 15 community freelance guides.
-You will most likely have a park-employed guide who has guiding experience ranging from 2 to 12 years in Akagera National Park, and has undertaken training in content, interpretive guiding and first aid in the past 2 years.
+You will most likely have a park-employed guide who has guiding experience ranging from 2 to 12 years in Akagera National Park and has undertaken training in content, interpretive guiding and first aid in the past 2 years.
 Or, you can choose one of the Community Freelance Guides, who are enthusiastic and fast learners and have completed an in-house training and assessment programme.
 By choosing a freelance guide you are strengthening the relationship between the park and the local community, by stimulating economic development and allowing communities members living alongside the park to benefit from the tourism growth in Akagera.
-Both guides are dedicated to providing an authentic experience and support the success of the park and Rwanda safari as a whole.
+Both guides are dedicated to providing an authentic experience.